Texas Follows Through With Gross Stunt of Dumping Migrants in D.C.

 “We are sending them to the United States Capitol where the Biden administration will be able to more immediately address the needs of the people that they are allowing to come across our border.”

-Around 30 people got off the bus when it pulled up at about 9 a.m. in front of the office building housing Fox News, MSNBC and C-SPAN, a few blocks away from the Capitol.
+Around 30 people got off the bus when it pulled up at about 9 a.m. in front of the Hall of the States building, which houses Fox News, MSNBC and C-SPAN, a few blocks away from the Capitol.
 Fox News reported that officials cut off their wristbands and told them they were free to go.

 Eleven migrants who spoke to The Daily Beast at Union Station said they wouldn’t be staying in the D.C. area.
 Instead, the group was planning to split up as Catholic Charities help them travel to New York City and Miami.